Tips for Selecting the right face mask for any emergency

 A step above the dust mask are particulate respirators, an N95 or higher.
 These are also inexpensive but are designed to give you more protection from microscopic particles in the air.
 They can be slightly fitted to the face but won’t work very well if you have a mustache or beard.
 This is the type of mask that was recommended back during the swine flu scare a few years ago.
 However, there are better choices that will give you more protection from viruses.

-By the way, during that swine flu (H1N1 flu) scare, the FDA recommended these respirators:
+By the way, during various flu scares, the FDA has recommended these respirators:

 - 3M Particulate Respirator 8670F